isomerpages/mse-zerowaste/_waste-streams/03-packaging-waste.md

 collection_name: waste-streams
 ---

 ### Of the 1.6 million tonnes of domestic waste disposed of in 2017, one-third is made up of packaging.
-Also, only 6% of plastic waste generated in Singapore is recycled.
-There is potential to further reduce packaging waste.
+Most of this packaging is made of plastic, but only 6% of plastic waste is recycled.

 -------------------